SAP BW on HANA Interview Questions

 Ans: This is a transfer routine (ABAP) defined at the info object level; this is common for all source systems.

-17. What is multi-provider in SAP BI?
+Q17.
+What is a multi-provider in SAP BI?
 What are the features of Multi-providers?

 Ans: Multi-provider is a type of info-provider that contains data from a number of info-providers and makes it available for reporting purposes.